-The Japanese people are not very comfortable with physical touch, specially seniors.
-When visiting Japan, take that into consideration if you don’t want to get some weird looks.
+The Japanese people are not very comfortable with physical touch, especially seniors.
+When visiting Japan, consider that if you don’t want to get some weird looks.
 Avoid kissing and hugging your partner, and you might want to avoid holding hands too.
-Hold on to your partners arm instead because it feels much more natural to the eyes of the Japanese.
-If you’re not sure of what could be acceptable or not, just avoid all physical contact until you’re both alone at your hotel room for example.
+Hold on to your partner’s arm instead because it feels much more natural to the eyes of the Japanese.
+If you’re not sure of what could be acceptable or not, just avoid all physical contact until you’re both alone in your hotel room for example.

 If you need to blow your nose in Japan, you must be careful.
-Blowing your nose in public is not accepted, and you will never see a Japanese blowing his or her nose in public.
+Blowing your nose in public is not acceptable, and you will never see a Japanese blowing his or her nose in public.
 Instead, you have to go to the restroom if you want to blow your nose.

 While searching for a place where you can blow your nose in private, it is perfectly acceptable to sniffle in Japan.
-If you ever get annoyed with all the sniffling in the train, just remember that the Japanese are just trying to be polite.
+If you ever get annoyed with all the sniffling on the train, just remember that the Japanese are just trying to be polite.